Analog Inputs - Software

 Reading values from an AnalogInput

-Values can be read from an AnalogInput with one of four different methods:
+Values can be read from an AnalogInput with one of two different methods:

 getValue